itsmama22-ctrl/iFixGuide/content/posts/battery/iphone-wireless-charging-not-working.md

 ---
-title: "iPhone Wireless Charging Not Working?
-10 Quick Fixes"
+title: iPhone Wireless Charging Not Working?
+10 Quick Fixes
+description: >-
-description: "Qi wireless charging not working on iPhone?
-Fix wireless charging issues with our troubleshooting guide for all iPhone models."
+  Qi wireless charging not working on iPhone?
+Fix wireless charging issues with our troubleshooting guide for all iPhone models.
-date: "2025-11-16"
+date: '2025-11-16'
-publishDate: "2025-11-16"
+publishDate: '2025-10-19'
-keywords: ["iPhone wireless charging not working", "Qi charging problems", "wireless charger not working", "fix wireless charging", "iPhone won't charge wirelessly"]
+keywords:
+  - iPhone wireless charging not working
+  - Qi charging problems
+  - wireless charger not working
+  - fix wireless charging
+  - iPhone won't charge wirelessly
-author: "iFixGuide Team"
+author: iFixGuide Team
 ---

 Wireless charging makes charging effortless, but when it stops working, this guide has the solutions.